jorgen99/sofle_keymap/readme.md

-## QMK Keymaps for a sofle v1 and a splitkb corne
+## QMK Keymaps for a sofle v1, a splitkb corne and a cantor.
 The base layer is basically a Swedish ISO layout.

 [Sofle v1](https://github.com/josefadamcik/SofleKeyboard) is 6×4+5